syncfusion-content/fileformat-docs/File-Formats/PDF/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-For converting https sites, it requires OPENSSL libraries to be installed in the machine.
+For converting HTTPS sites, it requires OPENSSL libraries to be installed in the machine.
 You can install the OPENSSL library by downloading its setup from the following link,

 X86 - [https://slproweb.com/download/Win32OpenSSL-1_0_2e.exe](https://slproweb.com/download/Win32OpenSSL-1_0_2e.exe)